Max Goof: Overview

 Max is one of the few Disney characters, aside from his best friend PJ and Huey, Dewey, and Louie, child or otherwise, who has actually aged in subsequent appearances.
 He is depicted as an 111/2-year-old in Goof Troop, then a teenager in high school in A Goofy Movie, and then in An Extremely Goofy Movie he is a high school graduate starting college.
 In House of Mouse, he is still a teenager but one who is old enough to be employed as a parking valet.
 In Mickey's Once Upon a Christmas, he is a child who looks and sounds younger than he does in Goof Troop.
 In Mickey's Twice Upon a Christmas, he is a young adult who is returning home for the holidays.

 Max, much to his own dismay, takes after his father at times, whether it be mannerisms (including Goofy's trademark laugh) or occasionally being clumsy (although that is a trait he does not display obviously in An Extremely Goofy Movie during the College X-Games competition).
-He feels that he is much cooler than Goofy however, and is not as earnest and humble as his old man, as he can be somewhat of a show-off at times when he excels at anything.
+Max is originally shown to be embarrassed by his laugh, however towards the end of A Goofy Movie and his subsequent appearances, he is shown to embrace it.
+Max is shown to have a scream similar to Goofy's in the video game Disney Sports Skateboarding.

 While Goofy is still clumsy, he works hard to be a good father towards Max, at one time reprimanding him to take personal responsibility by telling him about his (Max's) great-uncle, Eliot Goof, an FBI agent with a never-give-up attitude (and a parody of Eliot Ness).

-In the Goof Troop show, there are times he would get suckered in by Pete and his get-rich-quick schemes, only to come around towards the end.
-It seems, personality wise, that PJ is more like Goofy at times, while Max seems more like Pete.
+Max's personality has evolved as the character has aged.
+As a child, he is shown to be very close to his father.
+He spent most of his time tagging along with Goofy during his father's shenanigans; however, as he grows, their relationship becomes strained.
+In Goof Troop, there are times he would get suckered in by Pete and his get-rich-quick schemes, only to come around towards the end.
 Despite everything, Max loves his father, even if he does wish that Goofy would be a little more normal.

+As a teenager and young adult, Max is portrayed as an emotional, passionate and ambitious albeit self-conscious and rebellious character.
+He grows while striving for independence, navigating the conflicts that arise from his father's goofy nature.
+Max is prone to feeling humiliated and overwhelmed by Goofy's behaviour which is further hindered by Goofy not always understanding the wishes and needs of his son.